igvishalpandey/Movies-Kingdom-App/README.md

 - ✅ Themes: Implementing a visually appealing and consistent theme across the app.
 - ✅ Navigation: Implemented Stack and Tab Navigation for an intuitive user experience.
 - ✅ HomeScreen: Developed the HomeScreen as the central hub of the app.
+- ✅ SearchScreen: Developed the SearchScreen as a key feature of the app for easy movie searches.

+## Next Steps

+- 🔄 Working on the MovieDetailsScreen to provide comprehensive details about each movie.

 ## Tech Stack